RafaDev95/baralho-de-bixo/server/docs/design-patterns/strategy-pattern.md

 ## Overview

 The Strategy Pattern encapsulates different attack behaviors and card abilities.
-This allows cards to have different behaviors without modifying core game logic.
+This allows cards to have different behaviors without modifying core game logic or the cards itself.

 ## Implementation